Problem Set 3: Robot Simulation

 Delay:

 For purposes of debugging your simulation, you can slow down the animation even further.
-You can do this by changing the call to RobotVisualization, as follows:
+You can do this by changing the call to RobotVisualization

 anim = ps3_visualize.RobotVisualization(num_robots, width, height, delay)